A Black Sheep in Aroostook County

 One of Angele’s brothers was a farmer in Caribou that decade, and his farm was not far from where Fred Russell, in 1895, was living on Water Street.
 According to the Caribou directory, Fred was working as a laborer, perhaps for his Parent uncle or for someone else in the Caribou area.

-I suspect he did not hang around the Russells too long after Betsy’s death in 1894, if he didn’t leave before then.
+I suspect Fred did not hang around his Russell family too long after Betsy’s death in 1894, if he hadn’t left before then.
 By 1895 he was 25 years old…or 23 if you count his birth from 1872.
 For awhile he called himself Fred A. Russell (perhaps a nod to his original French name of Alfred), and then Fred Walter Russell.
-Perhaps, like his natural mother, he liked to change it now and then.
+Perhaps, like his natural mother, he liked to change his name now and then.

 Nettie’s oldest daughter, Jenny Lundy.